Signal0ne/signal0ne/backend/pkg/integrations/README.md

 Create yaml file with following format `<integration_name>.yaml` in the `pkg/integrations/.assets/metadata` directory

-File should contain fields `typeName`(unique), `imageUri` with uri to the integrated tool logo and `config` with demanded config field for integration to work
+File should contain fields `type`(unique), `imageUri` with uri to the integrated tool logo and `config` with demanded config field for integration to work

 ## Integration root creation